Skip to Content

 Explanation of insurability

-When asked why insurers can't always insure everything, we give an answer in the video below.
+When asked why insurers can't always insure everything, we answer in the video below.
 For example, there are a number of reasons why insurance is sometimes difficult.
 For example, if the financial risk is too great, too much damage occurs at the same time or if the damage is already present.

 Je kunt deze video alleen afspelen als je onze marketingcookies accepteert.